Restaurants are expecting revenue to be halved in the next three months or more.

 - Create optimised F&B landing pages and lead forms.

 - Marketing and sales alignment for a seamless digital marketing campaign.

 With online data with the help of the points mentioned above, you will be able to tailor your offers to target the interests of different groups to attract them in-store.
 You can email coupons or promo codes to customers for in-store events.
-A targeted offer or incentive is a persuasive method to encourage prospects to take any action towards your marketing goal.
+A targeted offer or incentive is a persuasive method to encourage prospects to take action toward your marketing goal.
 It also shows customers that you not only understand what they are most interested in but also value them patronising repeatedly.

 Despite the drive towards digitalization, companies cannot forget that they are still pitching to humans.
-People care about making a connection with brands and seek out enjoyable experiences.
-To further personalise an offer, F&B merchants could give exclusive customers a unique code, based on specific types of purchase, to enjoy rebates and discounts when they come to a physical store or order online.
+People care about making a connection with brands and seeking out enjoyable experiences.
+To further personalise an offer, F&B merchants could give exclusive customers a unique code, based on specific types of purchases, to enjoy rebates and discounts when they come to a physical store or order online.

-That being said, owners should only use offers as an incentive and not launching great slashed prices or broad-scale discounting because of how it can be difficult to go back to pre-crisis prices.
+That being said, owners should only use offers as an incentive and not launch great slashed prices or broad-scale discounting because how it can be difficult to go back to pre-crisis prices.
 Restaurants with loyalty programs instead should mine their database to send targeted promotions to members and tell them about special events.

 The abundance of user-generated reviews means that in the O2O process, you need to be on social media sites managing content outside your control.
 This is also a valuable opportunity for you to put out curated content that builds social proof online.